-Start by toasting the sesame seeds in a dry pan.
-Use the same pan you’re going to make the Sweet and Sour Pork in.
-Toasting seeds helps bring out the flavour and gives them a warm colour.
-Spread them in the pan over medium heat and watch carefully until they start getting a golden colour.
-Shake the pan occasionally.
-Scrape them into a dish and use for garnish.Jump to Recipe
+Start by toasting the sesame seeds in a large dry skillet.
+Toasting helps bring out the flavour and gives them a warm golden colour.
+Spread them in the pan over medium heat and watch carefully until they start darkening.
+Shake the pan occasionally to keep them moving around.
+When they’ve got a nice golden colour, scrape them into a dish to use for garnish.Jump to Recipe

 Blanching the broccoli in advance helps keep it nice and green.
 Just break the head into bite sized florets, toss them into boiling water for about 1 minute then drain and rinse with cold water.
 You can stir fry them with the rest of the vegetables if you like, they just won’t have the vibrant green colour.

 Remember, you eat with all your senses including your eyes so this extra step is worth it.

 Peel the broccoli stems and slice them for the stir fry too.

 Slice sweet peppers, carrots, onion and mushrooms.
 You can use any coloured peppers, the more colour the better!
 Try to keep the vegetables to bite sized pieces and similar sizes.
 Finely mince garlic and ginger.
 Fresh ginger root is excellent in this dish but if you don’t have any, you can use ground ginger in the sauce instead.
 Fresh ginger is quite common now, easily found in grocery stores and you won’t believe how inexpensive it is!
 It actually adds a hint of heat too.

 Pro tip: Slice the carrots on a sharp angle at the narrow end and less of an angle at the thicker end so they’re relatively the same size.
 That way they cook at the same rate.

 Feel free to change up the veggies or try some interesting options.
 Water chestnuts add an interesting texture as do bamboo shoots, both available in small cans, perfect for a stir fry.
 Or try some baby corn.